sstone72389/game-tracker-back-end/README.md

 Technologies used:

 HTML, CSS, JS, jQuery, JSON, AJAX, Git, GitHub, Grunt, Rails, Sass, Bootstrap, Handlebars, Ruby, Ruby on Rails, Rails Console, Node console(testing), Pry(testing).

-Unsolved problems: Incorporating the use of YouTube will be needed on future iterations of this proof of concept project.
-API calls will be required to pull the correct content and display it in an iframe on the front end.